 Data quality is a recurring theme throughout the APRA consultation document.
-Resubmissions due to error, have historically been a considerable issue due to their impact on policy decisions.
+Resubmissions due to error, have historically been a considerate issue due to their impact on policy decisions.
 The need for a robust data model supported by validation controls has been reinforced by the regulator with the agencies release of a new standard on Data Quality (ARS702).
 A materiality threshold has been introduced, with an error being measured “as the deviation of the reported measure from the measure (in absolute value, basis points or percentage terms, as relevant)”.
-Quantitative measures have thus been given, placing reporting entities on strict watch to ensure future errors are eradicated.
+Quantitative measures have thus been given, no doubt placing reporting entities on strict watch to ensure future errors are eradicated.

 However, organisations need not look at the proposed changes with that of dread, instead seize the opportunity to bring their reporting process into the 21st century.
 The granular richness of the data collated for APRA reporting lends itself to many symbiotic reporting opportunities, ranging from ASIC Financial Account reporting, APS330 market disclosure reporting, through to the monthly preparation of the management accounts for internal review.

-Cortell with unique experience in delivering reporting to Financial service companies can support organisations with attaining these goals.
+Cortell with unique experience in delivering reporting to Financial Service companies can support organisations with attaining these goals.
 Whilst formal consultation does not cease until April 2017, Cortell is wasting no time in testing the new forms within CoreBIS, including capabilities for managing the parallel run requirements that organisations will be faced with.

 James Corner, Product manager of CoreBIS quotes: